regnaio/crash-repro/README.md

 ---

 ## 1. Open a new Chrome browser window and open its DevTools Console.
-Please note that opening a new Chrome window seems to increase the probability of reproducing the crash, though this may not be true.
+Please note that opening a new Chrome window before running the following steps seems to increase the probability of reproducing the crash (though this may not be true).

 ## 2. Run the following snippet in a Chrome browser DevTools Console:
 ```js